netdata/netdata/collectors/apps.plugin/README.md

 To achieve this task, it iterates through the whole process tree, collecting resource usage information for every process found running.

-Since netdata needs to present this information in charts and track them through time, instead of presenting a `top` like list, `apps.plugin` uses a pre-defined list of **process groups** to which it assigns all running processes.
+Since Netdata needs to present this information in charts and track them through time, instead of presenting a `top` like list, `apps.plugin` uses a pre-defined list of **process groups** to which it assigns all running processes.
 This list is [customizable](apps_groups.conf) and netdata ships with a good default for most cases (to edit it on your system run `/etc/netdata/edit-config apps_groups.conf`).